Saurav7800/SQL_Music_Store_Analysis/README.md

 - **Music_Store_Database.sql**: Contains SQL queries for performing various analyses on the online music store database.
 - **Music Store Data Analysis Questions.pdf**: Contains questions for performing various analyses against the music store database.
+- **Music Store Data.zip**: Contains the dataset used for analysis.
+The zip file includes the necessary data files required for running the SQL queries and performing analysis on the online music store database.

 ## Database

 - **Database Management System**: PostgreSQL